 (d) on the determination of an appeal under Division 5 of Part 4 the agency’s decision has been confirmed.

-35. Requirement to consult may be waived
+35. Consultation under s.
+32 or 33, Commissioner may waive

 (1) The agency may apply to the Commissioner for approval to make its decision on whether to give access to a document without complying with section 32 or 33, and the Commissioner may give approval on being satisfied that —